E-Commerce Site Search: Get Revenue Now and Later

 Promoting Efficiency Across Teams

 Not all shortcuts are bad, including automation.
-And who is more deserving of it than some of the most overloaded personnel at your company?
+After all, Google search changed the world.
+And who is more deserving of a shortcut than some of the most overloaded personnel at your company?
 These team members should spend their time building features and improving processes, as opposed to chasing down requests.
 Yes, we’re talking about developers.
-A worthwhile search tool will release the pressure valve on this historically overburdened department and put the power back in the hands of merchandisers.
+A worthwhile site search tool will release the pressure valve on this historically overburdened department and put the power back in the hands of merchandisers.
 In fact, intelligent site search will optimize a merchandiser's workflows by allowing them to make changes more quickly and efficiently.

 Improving Conversion Optimization